Sonu-Kr898/mydom/README.md

 # mydom
-This is my first javascript project on DOM
+This is my first javascript project on DOM implementation